 - to provide feedback to students about some of their work

-- to reduce the number of online sites that students (especially KS3) are asked to access
+- to make best use of online resource while reducing the number of online sites that students (especially KS3) are asked to access.

 - Students who are self-isolating and are away from their classmates.
 These students will be provided with meaningful tasks that maintains continuity with the learning that is going on in school.

 - Groups / classes of students who are not able to attend school or self-isolating: these groups are to be taught remotely as set out later in this document.

 - Remote Teaching

 - What do we need at home?

 - Using MS Teams to attend an online lesson.